Mr. Rogers AP Physics C Study Guide: AP Physics C Mechanics 1st Semester Exam

 T = 1 / f

-Gravitational Potential Energy Angular or Rotational Motion
+Gravitational Potential Energy Angular or Rotational Kinematics

-U = - m1[G(m2) /r]
+U = - m1[G(m2) / r]

 • For 2 masses at indeterminate distance. usually m1 represents an object and m2 a planet.